yutakahoulette-zz/frontend-interview/README.md

 1. :heavy_check_mark: `isPrime` - Returns true or false, indicating whether the given number is prime.
 2. :heavy_check_mark: `factorial` - Returns a number that is the factorial of the given number.
 3. :heavy_check_mark: `fib` - Returns the nth Fibonacci number.
-4. `isSorted` - Returns true or false, indicating whether the given array of numbers is sorted.
+4. :heavy_check_mark: `isSorted` - Returns true or false, indicating whether the given array of numbers is sorted.
 5. `filter` - Implement the filter function.
 6. `reduce` - Implement the reduce function.
 7. `reverse` - Reverses the given string (yes, using the built in reverse function is cheating).